Elsayedaa/MLDAMS/readme.txt

 		 service class that has already been initialized.
 The newly initialzed service class' frame will then be raised.
 		-When a new service class is initialized, it takes self.mainframe, self, *args and **kwargs as arguments.
 			-self.mainframe is the template frame for each service.
+In a service class, this argument is named 'parent'
 			-self is the main class object itself, which allows the main object's methods to be called from other service class objects.
+In a service class, this argument is named 'controller'

 	startproc(proc):
 		-This method allows for the initialization of multiprocessing processes.

 	joinproc(proc):
 		-This method allows for the joining of multiprocessing processes.

 3.22
 startpage: This module contains the code for the start menu page of the app.
 The start menu
 ---------- is a class by the name of StartPage, which inherits the Frame class from tkinter.